 Oregano oil acts as a natural antibacterial agent and it supports bronchial health.
 It serves as a natural antibiotic, without the harmful side effects.
 Oregano oil also has the power to treat viral conditions, reduce inflammation and relieve bronchitis symptoms that are caused by allergies.
 (17) To use oregano oil as a natural antibiotic, take 1–2 drops with equal parts coconut oil internally for no longer than two weeks at a time.

-See your doctor if your bronchitis symptoms last longer than 3 weeks or if your cough brings up blood or mucus that is thicker and darker.
+See your doctor if your bronchitis symptoms last longer than three weeks or if your cough brings up blood or mucus that is thicker and darker.

 - Bronchitis is the inflammation of the bronchial tubes, the tubes that carry air to your lungs.
 This condition causes you to cough persistently, sometimes making it hard to breathe.

-- There are two main types of bronchitis: acute (short term) and chronic (ongoing).
+- There are two main types: acute (short term) and chronic (ongoing).

-- Lifestyle changes (such as an anti-inflammatory diet and smoking cessation), supplements such as vitamin C and essential oils such as oregano oil serve as natural remedies for bronchitis.
+- Lifestyle changes (such as an anti-inflammatory diet and smoking cessation)

 Get FREE Access!